 As part of the new footballing structure at Wolves, Gareth Prosser was appointed Acting Academy Manager in January 2013, a role that was made permanent in July 2013.

 Gareth was promoted after five years as the Assistant Academy Manager for the club.
 In this time, the provision in place for the Academy players has greatly improved with a more holistic programme of development in place, including more contact time for the players.
-Over the last two years Gareth was heavily involved in the Elite Player Performance Plan development at the club, resulting in the Wolves Academy achieving Category One status, one of only 20 clubs to achieve this rating.
+Gareth was heavily involved in the Elite Player Performance Plan development at the club, resulting in the Wolves Academy achieving Category One status, one of only 20 clubs to achieve this rating in 2012.

-In his time at Derby, Gareth worked with players such as Will Hughes, Jeff Hendrick and Mark O’Brien who have all gone on to play regularly in the first team at Derby.
+In his time at Derby, Gareth worked with players such as Will Hughes and Jeff Hendrick who have all gone on to play regularly in the first team at Derby.

 Prior to Derby County, Gareth worked for the FAW as Football Development Officer for Flintshire, a role which also involved him working with the FAW regional and National U16 squad, as well as in coach education.
 Gareth delivered and lead courses up to and including the UEFA B qualification.